Tré Cool: Career

-Tré Cool won "Best Punk Drummer" in DRUM!
-Magazine's 2011 Drummies, which recognizes some of the best drummers across music genres.
-He was also featured in the Nitpick Six: The Six Best Drum Fills and ranked in at number 6 for the intro to "Basket Case".
-In 2014, LA Weekly named Tré Cool #2 of the "Top 5 Punk Drummers of All Time".
+Cool was featured in the Nitpick Six: The Six Best Drum Fills and ranked in at number 6 for the intro to "Basket Case".
+In 2014, LA Weekly named Tré Cool No. 2 of the "Top 5 Punk Drummers of All Time".

-On April 18, 2015, Cool and his Green Day bandmates were inducted into the Rock and Roll Hall of Fame in their first year of eligibility.
+On April 18, 2015, Cool was inducted into the Rock and Roll Hall of Fame as a member of Green Day in their first year of eligibility.